 Non-Acceptance: Candidates not accepted will be notified in writing.
+Those who applied for the August, 2011 class may contact the program after May 15, 2011 to find out how to strengthen their application.
 Candidates wishing to be considered for the following year must reapply.
 Candidates not accepted are informed in April and May.

-Admission Criteria for "Provisional" Status:
+Admission Criteria for "Conditional" Status

 An applicant must complete the general admission requirements specified above.
-Circumstances which may result in a provisional admission include:
+Circumstances which may result in a conditional admission include:

-- An applicant with a Bachelor's degree in progress (must be completed by June 15, 2014).
-An official transcript with the degree posted must be received prior to matriculation into the program. - An applicant with an undergraduate cumulative grade point average (GPA) less than 3.0 may be admitted with provisional status.
-Students must achieve a 3.0 in graduate study at University of Toledo by the completion of 15 semester hours or may be subject to dismissal.
-In the past, candidates with undergraduate GPAs less than 3.0 have not been competitive unless they have demonstrated academic achievement through the completion of a relevant graduate level degree program. - An applicant who has any prerequisite courses to complete at the time of application may be admitted with provisional status, with a clear understanding that remaining prerequisites must be satisfactorily (grade of B- or better) completed prior by June 15, 2014 for matriculation into the Program.
+- An applicant with a Bachelor's degree in progress (must be completed by June 15, 2009).
+An official transcript with the degree posted must be received prior to matriculation into the program. - An applicant with an undergraduate cumulative grade point average (GPA) less than 3.0 may be admitted with conditional status.
+Students must achieve a 3.0 in graduate study at UT by the completion of 15 semester hours or may be subject to dismissal.
+In the past, candidates with undergraduate GPAs less than 3.0 have not been competitive unless they have demonstrated academic achievement through the completion of a relevant graduate level degree program. - An applicant who has any prerequisite courses to complete at the time of application may be admitted with conditional status, with a clear understanding that remaining prerequisites must be satisfactorily (grade of B- or better) completed prior by June 15, 2011 for matriculation into the Program.
 Official transcripts or other appropriate documentation will be required. - Candidates who are unable to pass the medical terminology proficiency examination will be required to participate in a self-study program and retest or satisfactorily complete a medical terminology course at an accredited college or university prior to matriculation in Fall courses.